 Preliminary CEPT position

-TBD
+No change, due to the difficulties of specifying how closely satellite antenna gain contours should match satellite service areas.
+See Subpart B of the ECP

 Background

 For Issue 1, introducing a regulatory procedure that discourages inaccurate claims of beam coverage could be considered taking account of the balance between the long term rights and flexibility for satellite operations and the need for ITU community to manage the limited spectrum/orbit resources efficiently.